UncleNiu-QingqiuHu/network_diagnosis/README.en.md

 > Prebuilt releases are available for download on GitHub: [GitHub Releases](https://github.com/UncleNiu-QingqiuHu/network_diagnosis/releases) or GitCode：[GitCode Releases](https://gitcode.com/ibobcheung/qqhu_network_diagnosis/releases).
 The executable programs (exe) provided by this warehouse have been compiled and optimized using Nuitka and have been digitally signed.

+> Starting from version 3.0.0, AI large model invocation has been added.
+The AI large model has been optimized and is now capable of being invoked by this tool.
+Currently, only the DeepSeek model has been tested and it is only compatible with network diagnosis, subnet calculation, and database diagnosis functions.

 A **Windows desktop network workbench** built with Python (tkinter + [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap)): connectivity diagnostics, **security diagnostics (baseline)**, IPv4 subnet utilities, switch **Console/SSH**, database diagnostics, **ARP security monitoring**, **Windows Authenticode signing**, and **SSL certificates (Let's Encrypt / private CA)**.
 Official site: <https://www.qingqiuhu.net>.
 Release version is defined by `APP_VERSION` in [`network_diagnosis/version.py`](network_diagnosis/version.py).

 ## Feature overview